dotnet/sdk/src/Microsoft.CodeAnalysis.NetAnalyzers/docs/Analyzer Configuration.md

 # Analyzer Configuration

-Starting with version `2.6.3`, all the analyzer NuGet packages produced in this repo, including the FxCop Analyzers NuGet package, support _.editorconfig based analyzer configuration_.
+All the analyzer NuGet packages produced in this repo support _.editorconfig based analyzer configuration_.
 End users can configure the behavior of specific CA rule(s) OR all configurable CA rules by specifying supported key-value pair options in an `.editorconfig` file.
 You can read more about `.editorconfig` format [here](https://editorconfig.org/).

 ## .editorconfig format